Contact Us for a Free Consultation (213) 542-0979

 Trial vs Plea Bargain in a Domestic Violence Case

-This is always one of the biggest questions on my clients' minds when they're charged with a domestic violence case in Los Angeles county.
-They want to know if they should take the case to trial or whether or not they should try to enter into some sort of negotiated plea or deal with the prosecutors.
+This is always one of the biggest questions on my client's minds when they're charged with a domestic violence case in Los Angeles County.
+They want to know if they should take the case to trial or whether or not they should try to enter into some negotiated plea or deal with the prosecutors.

-This is not always an easy decision because obviously, if they enter into a deal, there's going to be certain ramifications that flow from that deal — certain consequences.
-And if they don't enter into a deal and they fight the case at trial, then there can also be certain consequences that flow from that as well.
+This is not always an easy decision because, if they enter into a deal, there are going to be certain ramifications that flow from that deal — certain consequences.
+And if they don't enter into an agreement and they fight the case at trial, then there can also be certain consequences that flow from that as well.

-Sometimes clients get a little confused and say, I don't want to go to trial but I'm also innocent.
-That's usually going to be a problem in a domestic violence case if the prosecutors have made a decision to file the case.
+Sometimes, clients get confused and say, I don't want to go to trial, but I'm also innocent.
+That's usually going to be a problem in a domestic violence case if the prosecutors have decided to file the case.

 Trial vs Plea Bargain in a Los Angeles Domestic Violence Case

-Because if the case is filed, then the prosecutors usually believe that they have a good case.
+Because if the case is filed, the prosecutors usually believe they have a good case.
 Domestic violence is a very political crime.
-So, if they think they have evidence that a person committed a crime, they're not just going to get rid of the case.
+So, if they think they have evidence that a person committed a crime, they will not just get rid of the case.
 They're going to pursue it.

-If you think you're innocent, then you're going to need to take the case to trial, but if they've got evidence that you battered your significant other or committed a domestic violence-related offense, you're going to get convicted and you're going to end up with a much worse penalty than if you would have just worked out some sort of deal with the prosecutors.
+If you think you're innocent, you will need to take the case to trial.
+Still, if they've got evidence that you battered your significant other or committed a domestic violence-related offense, you're going to get convicted.
+You will end up with a much worse penalty than if you had just worked out some deal with the prosecutors.

 The most common charges are domestic battery under California Penal Code 243(e)(1) and corporal injury to a spouse under California Penal Code 273.5.